Free shipping in the contiguous US

 Can You See Pet Dander?
 Particle Size Does Matter

 The size of airborne particles plays a crucial role in determining their impact on health.
 Airborne particulate matter can vary from coarse particles to ultrafine particles.
 Ultrafine particles, which are less than 0.1 microns in diameter, make up more than 90% of all airborne pollutants.
 These tiny particles can penetrate deeply into the lungs and small airways, posing significant health risks.
-Fine particles, which are 2.5 microns or smaller, can also get into the respiratory system, contributing to various air pollution-related health problems.
+Fine particles, which are 2.5 microns or smaller, can also get into the respiratory system, contributing to various indoor-related health problems.
 Understanding the size and behavior of these particles is essential for effectively managing indoor air quality and reducing health risks.

 Solutions for Pet Dander Allergies